TobitVt/FileWatchdog/README.md

   - Save scan results to JSON format
   - Load previously saved baselines
   - Structured, human-readable JSON output
+  - Automatically create parent folders for baseline files
 - File comparison engine:
   - Compare current scan against baseline
   - Classify files as unchanged, modified, new, or deleted
   - Type-safe status using `ChangeType` enum
+  - Print a simple summary of counts for each change category
+- Command-line interface:
+  - `create` mode to generate a baseline
+  - `compare` mode to compare a folder against an existing baseline
+  - `help` for usage information
 - Modular function design for future extensibility

 ---